 Finally, consider using multi-carrier shipping software for your rate shopping.
 A parcel shipping platform like Pipeline allows shippers to easily find the most cost-effective option for each shipment by comparing multiple carriers and services within seconds.
 This saves money and frees up more time since you won’t have to visit each carrier’s site to calculate an estimate for every shipment.

 Stay in the loop in 2 Minutes Flat.
-Get weekly logistics news delivered to your inbox.
+Get biweekly logistics news delivered to your inbox.

 Speeding up small parcel delivery times